 - • Developing and integrating internal and external reporting on key indicators (e.g., measurement, cost, access);

-- • Implementing quality improvement processes or rapid cycle improvement strategies; and
+- • Implementing new quality improvement processes or rapid cycle improvement strategies; and

-- • Working with state and community partners to impact upstream utilization.
+- • Working with state and community partners to influence upstream utilization.

-For more resources about FQHC readiness and practice transformation within a value-based APM, use the resources tab.
-To view additional information about developing a value-based APM for FQHCs, return to the toolkit home.
+For more resources about FQHC readiness, see the resources tab.
+To view additional information about developing a VBP methodology for FQHCs, return to the toolkit home.

-[v] Health Resources & Services Administration, “Health Center Controlled Networks,” accessed September 29, 2017, https://bphc.hrsa.gov/qualityimprovement/strategicpartnerships/hccn.html.
-To find a HCCN in your state, please visit this interactive map: https://findanetwork.hrsa.gov/
+[iv] Health Resources & Services Administration, “Health Center Controlled Networks,” accessed September 29, 2017, https://bphc.hrsa.gov/qualityimprovement/strategicpartnerships/hccn.html.
+To find a HCCN in your state, please visit this interactive map: https://findanetwork.hrsa.gov/.